 Disney Pixar Finding Nemo – TT Games /Warner Bros (2003)

 Crash Bandicoot: The Wrath of Cortex – TTT Games /Warner Bros (2001)

-Professional Game Development (Level 6) Module Lead: Generation and development of game design concepts in response to current trends in technology, entertainment and lifestyle.
+Game Proposal (Level 6) Module Lead: Generation and development of game design concepts in response to current trends in technology, entertainment and lifestyle.
 Areas of exploration include entertainment, education, science and health.

-Drawing for Design (Level 4) Module Lead: Development of a range of traditional visual communication skills and their application within creative practice.
+Drawing for Design (Level 4) Module Lead: Exploration of traditional visual communication skills and their application within creative practice.

-External Examiner: BA (Hons) Creative Digital Media - MA Creative Digital Media University of Worcester
+External Examiner: BA (Hons) Creative Digital Media, MA Creative Media, University of Worcester (2015-2018)

-External Academic Periodic Course Review: BA (Hons) Games Art and Design PCR 2014 Norwich University of the Arts
+External Academic Periodic Course Review: BA (Hons) Games Art and Design, Norwich University of the Arts (2014)

-Partner College Academic Lead: BSc Computer Games Enterprise Burnley College
+Partner College Academic Link Tutor: BSc Computer Games Enterprise Burnley College (2012- present)

 Dacre Pool L, Daly R. Leveling Up!
 Giving Games Design Students the CareerEDGE.
 Learning and Teaching Conference, UCLan (2016)